nasa-jpl/autoRIFT/README.md

        Dx:                  estimated range displacement
        Dy:                  estimated azimuth displacement
        InterpMask:          light interpolation mask
-       ChipSizeX:           iterative chip size used (range-direction; different chip sizes allowed for range and azimuth)
+       ChipSizeX:           iteratively progressive chip size used (range-direction; different chip sizes allowed for range and azimuth)

 * The "autorift" object has many parameters that can be flexibly tweaked by the users for their own purpose (listed below; can also be obtained by referring to "geoAutorift/autorift/Autorift.py"):

        ------------------parameter list: general function------------------
-       ChipSizeMinX:               Minimum size (in X direction) of the reference data window to be used for correlation (default = 32)
+       ChipSizeMinX:               Minimum size (in X direction) of the reference data window to be used for correlation (default = 32; could be scalar or array with same dimension as xGrid)
-       ChipSizeMaxX:               Maximum size (in X direction) of the reference data window to be used for correlation (default = 64)
+       ChipSizeMaxX:               Maximum size (in X direction) of the reference data window to be used for correlation (default = 64; could be scalar or array with same dimension as xGrid)
        ChipSize0X:                 Minimum acceptable size (in X direction) of the reference data window to be used for correlation (default = 32)
        ScaleChipSizeY              Scaling factor to get the Y-directed chip size in reference to the X-directed sizes (default = 1)
-       SearchLimitX                Limit (in X direction) of the search data window to be used for correlation (default = 25) SearchLimitY                Limit (in Y direction) of the search data window to be used for correlation (default = 25) SkipSampleX                 Number of samples to skip between windows in X (range) direction (default = 32) SkipSampleY                 Number of lines to skip between windows in Y ( "-" azimuth) direction (default = 32) minSearch                   minimum search limit (default = 6)
+       SearchLimitX                Limit (in X direction) of the search data window to be used for correlation (default = 25; could be scalar or array with same dimension as xGrid; when provided in array, set its elements to 0 if excluded for finding displacement)
+       SearchLimitY                Limit (in Y direction) of the search data window to be used for correlation (default = 25; could be scalar or array with same dimension as xGrid; when provided in array, set its elements to 0 if excluded for finding displacement)
+       SkipSampleX                 Number of samples to skip between windows in X (range) direction for automatically creating the grid that is not specified by the user (default = 32)
+       SkipSampleY                 Number of lines to skip between windows in Y ( "-" azimuth) direction for automatically creating the grid that is not specified by the user (default = 32) minSearch                   Minimum search limit (default = 6)

-       ------------------parameter list: about Normalized Displacement Coherence (NDC) filter ------------------ FracValid                   Fraction of valid displacements (default = 8/25) FracSearch                  Fraction of search limit used as threshold for disparity filtering (default = 0.25) FiltWidth                   Disparity Filter width (default = 5) Iter                        Number of iterations (default = 3) MadScalar                   Scalar to be multiplied by Mad used as threshold for disparity filtering (default = 4)
+       ------------------parameter list: about Normalized Displacement Coherence (NDC) filter ------------------ FracValid                   Fraction of valid displacements (default = 8/25) to be multiplied by filter window size "FiltWidth^2" and then used for thresholding the number of chip displacements that have passed the "FracSearch" disparity filtering
+       FracSearch                  Fraction of search limit used as threshold for disparity filtering of the chip displacement difference that is normalized by the search limit (default = 0.25)
+       FiltWidth                   Disparity filter width (default = 5) Iter                        Number of iterations (default = 3) MadScalar                   Scalar to be multiplied by Mad used as threshold for disparity filtering of the chip displacement deviation from the median (default = 4)

        ------------------parameter list: miscellaneous------------------
-       WallisFilterWidth:          Width of the filter to be used for the preprocessing (default = 21) fillFiltWidth               light interpolation filling filter width (default = 3) sparseSearchSampleRate      sparse search sample rate (default = 4) BuffDistanceC               buffer coarse correlation mask by this many pixels for use as fine search mask (default = 8)
+       WallisFilterWidth:          Width of the filter to be used for the preprocessing (default = 21) fillFiltWidth               Light interpolation filling filter width (default = 3) sparseSearchSampleRate      Sparse search sample rate (default = 4) BuffDistanceC               Buffer coarse correlation mask by this many pixels for use as fine search mask (default = 8)
-       CoarseCorCutoff             coarse correlation search cutoff (default = 0.01) OverSampleRatio             factor for pyramid upsampling for sub-pixel level offset refinement (default = 16) DataTypeInput               image data type: 0 -> uint8, 1 -> float32 (default = 0)
+       CoarseCorCutoff             Coarse correlation search cutoff (default = 0.01) OverSampleRatio             Factor for pyramid upsampling for sub-pixel level offset refinement (default = 16) DataTypeInput               Image data type: 0 -> uint8, 1 -> float32 (default = 0)
-       zeroMask                    force the margin (no data) to zeros which is useful for Wallis-filter-preprocessed images (default = None; 1 for Wallis filter)
+       zeroMask                    Force the margin (no data) to zeros which is useful for Wallis-filter-preprocessed images (default = None; 1 for Wallis filter)